 Celebrate Earth Month in Issaquah!

-Join the City of Issaquah as we celebrate the 50th Anniversary of Earth Day!
+Join the City of Issaquah as we celebrate the 51st Anniversary of Earth Day!
+We are in the process of updating this page for 2021.
+Please come back soon for 2021 Earth Month events.

 Families and individuals can also celebrate the day or month by engaging in these fun activities, rather than gathering at larger public events this year.